andrewbolster/andrewbolster.github.io/_posts/2008-10-25-getting-skype-to-work-with-weird-webcams.markdown

 # skype
 **UPDATE:25/4/9**

-_After a fresh install  jaunty i discovered i was missing a step_
+After a fresh install  jaunty i discovered i was missing a step

-_Need to install lib32v4l-0 and lib32v4l-dev (i think the -dev is unnessary but i install them anyway) _
+Need to install lib32v4l-0 and lib32v4l-dev (i think the -dev is unnessary but i install them anyway)

-****look in your library directories (/usr/lib/ or /usr/lib32/) for v4l1compat.so,
+look in your library directories (/usr/lib/ or /usr/lib32/) for v4l1compat.so,

-eg " find /usr/lib* -name '*v4lcompat.so' "
+eg " find /usr/lib\* -name '\*v4lcompat.so' "
+{%highlight bash%}
 # LD_PRELOAD=/path/to/v4l1compat.so skype
+{%endhighlight%}
 this, obv, preloads that library forcing skype to use teh right interface library.

 If my explanation is wrong please correct me

-Please at least pretend to click my ads.
-I know they're a joke, but still, it dont cost ya anything!